Sabotage (Black Sabbath album)

 Sabotage is the sixth studio album by the English heavy metal band Black Sabbath, released on 28 July 1975.
 The album was recorded in the midst of a legal battle with the band's former manager, Patrick Meehan.
 The stress that resulted from the band's ongoing legal woes infiltrated the recording process, inspiring the album's title.
 It was co-produced by guitarist Tony Iommi and Mike Butcher.

-Recording
+A continuation of the band's experimentation from the previous two albums, Sabotage mixes the band's usual heaviness with experimental offerings, incorporating acoustic guitar and choirs.

+Like the album preceding it, Sabbath Bloody Sabbath, the album initially received positive reviews and attained commercial success.
+However, it became the band's first release to not be certified platinum in the United States.
+Like its predecessors, the album continues to receive acclaim as a classic album in the band's discography.

+Background

 Black Sabbath began work on their sixth album in February 1975, again in England, at Morgan Studios in Willesden, London.
 The title Sabotage was chosen because the band was at the time being sued by their former management and felt they were being "sabotaged all the way along the line and getting punched from all sides", according to Iommi.
 "It was probably the only album ever made with lawyers in the studio," said drummer Bill Ward.
 Iommi credits those legal troubles for the album's angry, heavier sound.

 In 2001, bassist Geezer Butler explained to Dan Epstein, "Around the time of Sabbath Bloody Sabbath, we found out that we were being ripped off by our management and our record company.
 So, much of the time, when we weren't onstage or in the studio, we were in lawyer's offices trying to get out of all our contracts.
 We were literally in the studio, trying to record, and we'd be signing all these affidavits and everything.
 That's why it's called Sabotage – because we felt that the whole process was just being totally sabotaged by all these people ripping us off."
 In his autobiography I Am Ozzy, singer Ozzy Osbourne confirms that "writs were being delivered to us at the mixing desk".
 In the liner notes to the 1998 live album Reunion, Butler claimed the band suffered through 10 months of legal cases and admitted, "Music became irrelevant to me.
 It was a relief just to write a song."